Amazon is growing unstoppably – and with it the number of 3rd party sellers on the platform.

 More than 50% of Amazon’s sales are now generated by third-party sellers, and this trend is further on the rise.

 However, not only customers are enthusiastic about the many strong brands on Amazon, but also an increasing number Amazon Acquisition Companies such as Aggregators or Brokers.

-By now, there are a few dozen companies on the market that specialize in acquiring successful eCommerce companies and Amazon brands in particular.
+By now, there are dozens of companies on the market that specialize in acquiring successful eCommerce companies and Amazon brands in particular.
 So if you are thinking of selling your Amazon FBA business, you will find that there are more potential buyers around than ever before.

 In this guide, you’ll learn how to find a qualified buyer, how you can sell your Amazon FBA business for its maximum price, and how you can minimize potential risks.